gasparka/thesis/docs/vhdl_extensions.rst

 Using SystemVerilog instead of VHDL
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As of 2009, Verilog was renamed to SystemVerilog, it adds significant amout of new features to the language.
+SystemVerilog (SV) is the new standard for Verilog language, it adds significant amount of new features to the language.
 :cite:`sysverilog`.

-Some basic experiments have been made with SystemVerilog, in my opinion it extends Verilog with features that
-were mostly already available in VHDL (for example packages, overloading ..).
-The synthesisable subset of VHDL
+Most of the added synthesizable features already existed in VHDL, making the syhtnesizable subset
-and SystemVerilog seem to be almost equal.
+of these two languages almost equal.
 In that sense it is highly likely that ideas developed in this chapter could
 apply for both programming languages.

-However in my opinion, SystemVerilog is worse IR language compared to VHDL, because it is much more permissive.
+However in my opinion, SV is worse IR language compared to VHDL, because it is much more permissive.
 For example it allows out-of-bounds array indexing, that 'feature' is actually written into the
 language reference manual :cite:`sysverilog_gotcha`.
 VHDL would error out the simulation.

-While the verbosity and strictness have been considered a weakness of VHDL, in my opinion it has always been an
+While some communities have considered the verbosity and strictness of VHDL to be a downside, in my opinion it has always been an
-strength, even more now when the plan is to use it as IR language.
+strength, and even more now when the idea is to use it mainly as IR language.

 Only motivation for using SystemVerilog over VHDL is tool support.
 For example Yosys :cite:`yosys`, open-source
 synthesys tool, supports only Verilog, however to my knowledge it does not yet support SystemVerilog features.
 There have
 been also some efforts in adding VHDL frontend to Yosys :cite:`vhdl_yosys`.

 Object-oriented style in VHDL
 -----------------------------

-While VHDL is mostly known as a dataflow programming, it is actually derived from ADA programming lanugage,
-where it inherits strong structurial semantics.
-As shown by :cite:`structvhdl_gaisler`,
+While VHDL is mostly known as a data-flow programming language, it inherits strong support for structured
-using these higher-level programming constructs can be used to infer combinatory logic.
+programming from ADA programming language.

 Basic idea of OOP is to bundle up some common data and define functions that can perform actions on this data.
+Then one could define multiple sets of that data.
-This idea could fit well with hardware design, we could define 'data' as registers and functions as combinatory logic.
+This idea could fit well with hardware design, we could define 'data' as registers and functions as logic between
+registers (combinatory logic).

-VHDL has an 'class' like strucutre called protected types :cite:`vhdl-lrm`, but unfortionatly these are not working for
+VHDL includes an 'class' like structure called 'protected types' :cite:`vhdl-lrm`, unfortunately these are not meant for
 synthesis.

-Even so, OOP style can be mimiced in VHDL, by combining data in records and passing it as a first
+Even so, OOP style can be imitated, by combining data in records and passing it as a
-parameter to all functions that work on it.
-This is the same way how C programmers do it.
+parameter to 'class functions'.
+This is essentially the same way how C programmers do it.

 .. code-block:: vhdl
-    :caption: MAC datamodel in VHDL
+    :caption: MAC data model in VHDL
     :name: vhdl-oop-data

     type self_t is record